A Survey on Multimodal Large Language Models: Extended Techniques

 \subsubsection{Training Paradigms}

-According to training paradigms, LLM-Aided Visual Reasoning systems can be divided into two types, \ie, training-free and finetuning.
+According to training paradigms, LLM-Aided Visual Reasoning systems can be divided into two types, \ie training-free and finetuning.

-\paragraph{Training-free} With abundant prior knowledge stored in pre-trained LLMs, an intuitive and simple way is to freeze pre-trained models and directly prompt LLMs to fulfill various needs.
-According to the setting, the reasoning systems can be further categorized into few-shot models and zero-shot models.
-The few-shot models~\cite{chameleon, HuggingGPT, mm-react, visprog} entail a few hand-crafted in-context samples (see \S \ref{sec:micl}) to guide LLMs to generate a program or a sequence of execution steps.
+\textbf{Training-free.} With abundant prior knowledge stored in pre-trained LLMs, an intuitive and simple way is to freeze pre-trained models and directly prompt LLMs to fulfill various needs.
+According to the setting, the reasoning systems can be further categorized into few-shot models~\cite{chameleon, HuggingGPT, mm-react, visprog} and zero-shot models~\cite{PointCLIP-V2,CAT}.
+The few-shot models entail a few hand-crafted in-context samples (see \S \ref{sec:micl}) to guide LLMs to generate a program or a sequence of execution steps.
 These programs or execution steps serve as instructions for corresponding foundation models or external tools/modules.
 The zero-shot models take a step further by directly utilizing LLMs' linguistics/semantics knowledge or reasoning abilities.
 For example, PointCLIP V2~\cite{PointCLIP-V2} prompts GPT-3 to generate descriptions with 3D-related semantics for better alignment with corresponding images.
 In CAT~\cite{CAT}, LLMs are instructed to refine the captions according to user queries.

-\paragraph{Finetuning} To activate the planning abilities with respect to tool usage and to improve the instruction-following abilities of the system, GPT4Tools~\cite{gpt4tools} introduces the instruction-tuning approach (see \S \ref{sec:mmit}).
-A new tool-related instruction dataset is collected and used to finetune the model.
+\textbf{Finetuning.} Some works adopt further finetuning to improve the planning abilities with respect to tool usage~\cite{gpt4tools} or to improve localization capabilities~\cite{lai2023lisa,wu2023textit} of the system.
+For example, GPT4Tools~\cite{gpt4tools} introduces the instruction-tuning approach (see \S \ref{sec:train_inst_tune}).
+Accordingly, a new tool-related instruction dataset is collected and used to finetune the model.